ChannelG/Event-ST-PPP/README.md

 The code also provides evaluation part.
 Mainly two files are necessary for the evaluation, the result file from estimation and the groundtruth file.

-The result file need to be in a certain format:
+Please notice that the result file need to be in a certain format:

     index, reference time, end time, [loss], wx, wy, wz ([*] is optional)

+### How to run it?

+Simply run the code using command:

+    python src/eval.py

+Some dialog boxes for choosing files would come out.
 Please follow the instructions shown in the command line window or the title of dialog box.